GaloisInc/saw-script/doc/manual/manual.md

 particular term.
 The second, `term_tree_size`, calculates how large a `Term` would be if it were represented by a tree instead of a DAG.
-This can, in general, be much, much larger than the number returned by `term_size`, and serves primarily as a way of assessing how much benefit there is to the term sharing used by the DAG representation, for a specific term.
+This can, in general, be much, much larger than the number returned by `term_size`, and serves primarily as a way of assessing, for a specific term, how much benefit there is to the term sharing used by the DAG representation.

-Finally, a few commands exist related to the internal SAWCore type of a `Term`.
+Finally, there are a few commands related to the internal SAWCore type of a `Term`.

 ~~~~